The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 The new Rateable Values (RVs) that came into effect from April 2017 saw a number of winners whose RVs go down and a number of losers whose RVs go up.
 In order to mitigate the immediate effect of these changes the government introduced a transitional relief scheme.

 The transitional relief scheme means that the full effect of the changes is spread over 5 years and is calculated year on year.

 In order to better understand how your bill has been worked out an outline of the scheme is below, we understand that it is a very complex scheme so please do not hesitate to contact business rates if you need further clarification on 01753 772220 or via the contact us form.

 When properties are revalued for a new rating list it is not possible to ensure a uniform change in rates bills for all properties.
 This is because a revaluation is meant to be revenue neutral (so the overall tax burden for the country as a whole is not altered (in real terms) but the rateable values for different properties and types of properties in different parts of the Country can change quite a lot.

 The Government re-sets the multiplier in a revaluation year so that the total of all the new RVs in the country multiplied by the new multiplier gives the same overall revenue as before (adjusted for inflation).

 RVs throughout the country, and within an authority’s area do not change uniformly although they do all have the same new multiplier applied to them.
-This means that some business face large increase or decreases in their Rates bills.
+This means that some businesses faced large increases or decreases in their Rates bills.